PetarPetrov01/Angular-Project/README.md

 # Dream Furniture repository

+The whole application is currently deployed at https://dream-furniture-1e92c.web.app

 Dream furniture is a full-stack web application, built for the purpose of SoftUni's Angular course.
 This repository contains both the client side and server-side needed to run the application.
 The application provides a user-friendly platform for customers to browse, discover, and purchase furniture items.
 It aims to simplify the furniture shopping experience by offering the following functionalities: